Flora and fauna of Greenland: Land mammals

-Among the large land mammals are the musk ox, the reindeer, the polar bear and the white Arctic wolf.
+Among the large land mammals are the musk ox, the reindeer, the polar bear and the white Greenland wolf.
 Other familiar mammals in Greenland include the Arctic hare, collared lemming, Beringian ermine and Arctic fox.
 Reindeer hunting is of considerable cultural importance to the people of Greenland.

 Domesticated land mammals include dogs, which were introduced by the Inuit, as well as such European-introduced species as goats, Greenlandic sheep, oxen and pigs, which are raised in modest numbers in the south.